LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 A component is typed as `oo:Component`, which is a _subclass_ of `rdfs:Class`.
 The parameters to construct the component can therefore be defined as an `rdfs:Property` on a component.

+Note that the vocabulary does not contain an _interface_ class, because this notion does not exist in JavaScript, and it can exist in TypeScript code but, only before transpilation to JavaScript.
+Instead, we only define `oo:AbstractClass`, as both abstract classes and interfaces can be considered equivalent at the level of dependency injection.

 <figure id="module-oo" class="listing">
 ````/code/module-oo.txt````
 <figcaption markdown="block">